Skip to main content

 What the car was

 The G15 is a small two-seat coupe with a glass-fibre body bolted to a steel tubular chassis, the engine mounted in the tail driving the rear wheels.
-The all-aluminium 875cc Imp Sport engine, supplied along with its transaxle by the Rootes Group, sat behind the cabin and made the car beautifully balanced and very light, somewhere around 500 to 560 kg depending on whose figures you take.
-With around 50 to 55 bhp it would reach close to 100 mph and return 40 to 50 mpg, a genuinely frugal little performance car, and a 998cc option pushed power to around 65 to 70 bhp and the top speed towards 115 mph.
+The all-aluminium 875cc Imp Sport engine, supplied along with its transaxle by the Rootes Group, sat behind the cabin and made the car beautifully balanced and very light, around 560 kg.
+With about 51 bhp it would reach the mid-nineties and return close to 40 mpg, and a period road test recorded 0 to 60 mph in 12.9 seconds, brisk for well under a litre in 1968.
+The rear-engined layout gave it the light, tail-led handling that made the most of so little power.

 A red Ginetta G15 fitted with the 998cc Imp engine, registration MNE 982J, front three-quarter view indoors